joelsimonoff/gram-adversary-detection/README.md

-# Gram Matrix Adversarial Detectors
+# Gram Matrix Adversarial Example Detector

 This repository is dedicated to exploring the use of gram matrices for adversarial detection.